telerik/xaml-docs/controls/radslider/features/tick-marks/snap-to-tick.md

 ---
 title: Snap to Tick
 page_title: Snap to Tick
-description: Check our "Snap to Tick" documentation article for the RadSlider WPF control.
+description: Check our &quot;Snap to Tick&quot; documentation article for the RadSlider WPF control.
 slug: radslider-snap-to-tick
 tags: snap,to,tick
 published: True